agerniers/MicroCellClust/version_2/README.md

 mcc.res.2 = runMCC(mcc.rs, mat.filt, gene.sum = gs, rareness.score = rs, cells.excl = mcc.res$cells.idx) # If needed, don't forget to set the `data.tfo` and `cellesOnCol` arguments
 ```
 Alternatively, one could also/instead exclude the genes from the first solution using `genes.excl = mcc.res$genes.idx`.

+### Other parameters

+* By default, `runMCC` uses the FiRE threshold $Q3 + 1.5 \cdot IQR$ on the rareness scores to select the cells for the beam search.
+An other value than $1.5$ can be specified using the `iqr` parameter.
+* By default, `runMCC` uses a minimum of 1000 cells (assuming the data is larger than that) for the beam search.
+This value can be changed using the `min.cells.beam` parameter.
+* One can set the `seed` parameter for the random events in the local search.